Skip to content Skip to main navigation Report an accessibility issue

 After completing this course, students will:

-• Define and explain common industrial engineering terminology
+- Define and explain common industrial and systems engineering terminology

-• Give examples of career opportunities in industrial engineering
+- Give examples of career opportunities in Industrial and Systems Engineering

 Course Requirements/Examinations

-There will be one graded design project each week (20 points each)
+There will be one graded assignment each week (20 points each)

-Late Work: Assignments are due at start of class on the due date, but will be accepted late (with a 30% penalty) until graded work is returned.
+Late Work: Assignments are due at the start of class on the due date but will be accepted late (with a 30% penalty) until graded work is returned.
 Projects have a 25% penalty for each class day late.

 Credit Hours: 3